 UPDATE [dbo].[dtConfig] SET [Value] = 0 -- Default: 25200 (2:00 AM (EST)) WHERE [Id] = 4 GO

 Be mindful that the scripts are usually run overnight when there is not alot of activity in the ACS Database.
 So take precautions if changing this when alot of logons/logoffs are happening in your environment.

 - On the ACS server, Go to the registry:

 - Right click the key Parameters, select Permissions

 - Set “Apply to” as “This key and subkeys”

 - Select Full control in the column Allow, click OK

 - Run the below command:

-- Run the below command to check current query we use.
-There should no filter clause to exclude the collected event.
+- Run the below command to check current query we being used by SCOM ACS.
+(There should be a no filter clause to exclude the collected event):

 adtadmin /setquery /query:"SELECT * FROM AdtsEvent WHERE NOT (EventID=528 or EventID=540 or EventID=680)”